 "It's an ideal family vacation destination," he says, "all the more so thanks to sledding, which is perfect for families and doesn't require that children possess any training."

-The quarter-mile sled run, the longest in the eastern U.S., is equipped with lighting for nighttime sledding and has a magic-carpet conveyor that tows riders and their sleds back to the top of the hill.
+The quarter-mile run, which Sarfino says is the longest in the eastern U.S., is equipped with lighting for nighttime sledding and has a magic carpet conveyor that tows riders and their sleds back to the top of the hill.

-A favorite hangout, a warming hut at the base of the run provides hot chocolate and snacks when sledders need to take a break, Baker says.
+A favorite hangout, a warming hut at the base of the run, provides hot chocolate and snacks when sledders need to take a break.

-Cross-country skis and snowshoes also are available for rent at the sled run, Baker says.
+Cross-country skis and snowshoes are also available for rent at the sled run.

-The sled run is set to open Dec.
-20 2019 and remain open through March 1, weather permitting.
+The sled run usually remains open from late December until March 1, weather permitting.

-To book your sled run session and learn more about other state park activities, visit WVStateParks.com.
+To book a sledding session and learn more about other state park activities, visit WVStateParks.com.
 For more information on Tucker County and its ski areas and winter destinations, visit CanaanValley.org.